bevacqua/cave/README.md

 ---------|-----------------------------------------------------------------------
 `css`    | The CSS rules to remove from the stylesheet. e.g: `a { color: #f00; }`

-Cave will produce an AST and remove any matching rules, then the `done` callback will be executed.
+Cave will produce an AST and remove any matching rules, then the resulting CSS diff will be returned.

 ## CLI